 Paragraphs Page

-Introduction 1-2 132
+Introduction 1-2 152

-Major equipment and related minor equipment/consumables 3-12 132
+Major equipment and related minor equipment/consumables 3-13 152

-Self-sustainment 13-15 135
+Self-sustainment 14-16 155

 Annexes

-A. Reimbursement rates for major equipment for dry or wet lease 136
+Α. Reimbursement rates for major equipment for dry or wet lease 156

 Appendix.
-Painting/repainting rates.
-152
+Painting/repainting rates 173

-B. Reimbursement rates for self-sustainment.
-160
+В. Reimbursement rates for self-sustainment 181

-1. The tables included in the present chapter show the rates approved by the General Assembly as presented in Phase III Working Group recommendations (A/C.5/49/70 dated 20 July 1995), amended to incorporate the rate increases and changes/additions of major equipment recommended by post-Phase V Working Group as approved by the General Assembly in its resolution 55/274 of 14 June 2001, additional major equipment recommended by the 2004 Working Group on COE in its report (A/C.5/58/37 dated 19 April 2004) and approved by the General Assembly in its resolution 59/298 of 22 June 2005, and the rate changes and additional major equipment recommended by the 2008 Working Group on COE (A/C.5/62/26 dated 14 March 2008) and approved by the General Assembly in its resolution 62/252 of 20 June 2008.
+1. The tables included in the present chapter show the rates approved by the General Assembly as presented in Phase III Working Group recommendations (A/C.5/49/70, dated 20 July 1995), amended to incorporate the rate increases and changes/additions of major equipment recommended by post-Phase V Working Group as approved by the General Assembly in its resolution 55/274 of 14 June 2001, additional major equipment recommended by the 2004 Working Group on COE in its report (A/C.5/58/37, dated 19 April 2004) and approved by the General Assembly in its resolution 59/298 of 22 June 2005, the rate changes and additional major equipment recommended by the 2008 Working Group on COE (A/C.5/62/26, dated 14 March 2008) and approved by the General Assembly in its resolution 62/252 of 20 June 2008 and the rate changes and additional major equipment recommended by the 2011 COE Working Group (A/C.5/65/16, dated 2 March 2011) and approved by the General Assembly in its resolution 65/292 of 26 August 2011.
 Reimbursement rates for major equipment wet and dry leases, self-sustainment rates and related provisions for loss and damage, extreme environmental conditions, intensity of operations and hostile/forced abandonment conditions are to be reviewed on a triennial1 basis.